-RPF officials are now banned from sharing their khaki-clad photos on WhatsApp and Facebook, in a bid to ensure tighter security
+RPF officials banned from sharing khaki-clad photos on social media

 The Railway Police Force (RPF) has forbidden its personnel from putting up photos of themselves in uniform, as profile pictures on WhatsApp or Facebook.
 According to sources, the reason behind the dictum is to prevent anti-national elements from misusing such photos.